Stripo: Annual Report 2018

 I want to emphasize that the quality of the Stripo builder is our #1 priority.
 We run numerous tests and auto-tests to make sure everything works fine — 320 tests in 2018.

 Every time, when launching a new feature or fixing some bugs (760 this year), in other words, once some changes have been made to the code, we run an automatic test of the system.
-Half of these tests are made by our developers manually.
+Half of these tests are made by our developers manually as a part of the technical maintenance.

-At the very beginning, we believed we did not need a customer support service.
-So, I was the only one who answered all calls, who assisted our users via email and Facebook.
+When only launching our product, we decided not to have our customer support service.
+I was the only one who answered all calls, who assisted our users via email and Facebook.

 Still, I sometimes get late night calls 🙂